Crystal Senter-Brown is a writer and poet who lives out her passion — empowering women and children through her stories.

 My dream from when I was little was to have a signed book deal with like Random House or Penguin Books or one of those big publishers.
 I thought that I wouldn’t be happy unless I had that.
 I started self-publishing 12 years ago and that allowed me to have control of my own books, and material so I can publish when I want it, I don’t have to wait for anybody.
 It’s helped me to think about publishing in a different way.
 And I’m going to be able to help others who have thought they needed a book deal to publish to be able to get their books out as well.

 Tell us about the seven books you’ve written.

 I have three children’s books that teach about kindness and about homelessness.
 One is called Gaby Gives Back that’s about going to a homeless shelter.
 One is called AJ and the Magic Kite and is about a little boy learning about Black inventions.
 The third one is Gabby Saturday, which is about a little girl’s first trip to the science museum.
 All my characters are African American.
 In these books, you have both parents, and you’re showing a positive influence on this little girl.
-I have two novels: The Rhythm and Blue, and the sequel to that is called But Now I See, which is also available on Amazon.
-Then I have two poetry books: But you Have Such a Pretty Face, and Double Dutch, my first book of poetry.
+I have two novels: The Rhythm in Blue, and the sequel to that is called But Now I See, which is also available on Amazon.
+Then I have two poetry books: But You Have Such a Pretty Face, and Double Dutch, my first book of poetry.